send2dan/public/README.md

 -   There are also many (!) excellent, free textbooks (e.g. [R4DS](https://r4ds.hadley.nz/))

--   NHS-R supports a thriving [Slack](https://nhsrcommunity.slack.com/) community
+-   NHS-R supports a thriving [Slack](https://nhsrcommunity.slack.com/) community, which is an excellent resource for when you get stuck (most useful if you are able to share a [reproducible example](https://community.rstudio.com/t/faq-whats-a-reproducible-example-reprex-and-how-do-i-create-one/5219) of the problem you're encountering)

 To see what colleagues across the NHS are doing with code: